Website icon Xpert.Digital

 No taxes despite billions in profits

-Amazon has $10.8 billion in pre-tax profit (before deducting US federal taxes) in its books for 2018.
-The company still doesn’t have to pay taxes – on the contrary.
-According to an analysis by the Institute of Taxation an Economic Policy (ITEP), the company received a tax credit of $129 million.
-This means that Amazon has had a negative tax rate for the second year in a row.
-But even in previous years, the company transferred relatively modest amounts to Washington.
-From 2009 to 2018, the tech giant paid taxes of $791 million on profits of around $26.5 billion - which corresponds to an effective federal tax rate of three percent.
+Amazon has $ 10.8 billion input tax (before deducting US federal taxes) for 2018.
+Nevertheless, the company does not have to pay taxes – on the contrary.
+According to analysis of the Institute of Taxation to Economic Policy (ITEP), the company received a tax credit of $ 129 million.
+Amazon has already had a negative tax rate for the second year in a row.
+But even in the years before, the company transferred clear amounts to Washington.
+From 2009 to 2018, the Tech-Riese paid taxes of $ 791 million if a profit of around $ 26.5 billion – this corresponds to an effective federal tax rate of three percent.

 You can find more infographics at Statista